memgraph/docs/docs/database-functionalities/streams/pulsar/implement-transformation-module.md

 ```

 As you can see, the query is almost the same for every message, except the
 three properties of the messages.
-This is exactly the case when the
+This is precisely the case when the
 `parameters` field of the result is handy.
 Instead of formatting the string
 with the properties, we can pass the properties as query parameters: